fanzhangcs/anchoredKcore/README.md

 # files
 anchoredKcore.cpp - source code

-dataset.txt - toy friendship data with 5403 vertices and 20368 edges - data structure: vid \t nid \n...
+dataset.txt - toy friendship data with 5403 vertices and 20368 edges - data structure: vid \t nid \n... note that each edge is stored twice and ordered here

 the data file is a part of the Gowalla dataset from SNAP: https://snap.stanford.edu/data/